conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

    [readelf](https://sourceware.org/binutils/docs/binutils/readelf.html).

  - **Mac OS**.
 Files with `.o`, `.a`,`.dylib` and `none` (for executable binaries) extensions follow the Mach-O format specification.
-This files can be inspected with the [otool](https://opensource.apple.com/source/cctools/cctools-921/otool/) application that is part of the XCode toolchain in MacOs.
+These files can be inspected with the [otool](https://opensource.apple.com/source/cctools/cctools-921/otool/) application that is part of the XCode toolchain in MacOs.

 ## Sources of variation

-There are many different factors that can make your builds *non-deterministic*.
+Many different factors can make your builds *non-deterministic*.
 Factors will vary between different operating systems and compilers.
 Each compiler has specific options to fix the sources of indeterminism.
 To date `gcc` and `clang` are the ones that incorporate more options to fix the sources of variation.
-For `msvc` there are some undocumented options that you can try but in the end you will probably need to patch the binaries to get deterministic builds.
+For `msvc` there are some undocumented options that you can try but in the end, you will probably need to patch the binaries to get deterministic builds.

-### Timestamps introduced by the compiler / linker
+### Timestamps introduced by the compiler/linker

 There are two main reasons for that our binaries could end up containing time information that will make them not reproducible: